 We wouldn't consider ourselves to be sticklers for the rules, but there is one commandment of men's dress we steadfastly uphold: black belts with black shoes, and brown belts with brown shoes.
-The reason for this is that a black belt will blend in with a pair of black shoes, as will a brown belt worn with brown shoes.
+It provides a streamlined look that’s as elegant as it is stylish.

 When the colors are mismatched—whether that is a black belt with brown shoes, a brown belt with black shoes—the items will stand out against one another in stark contrast.
 This is especially true if it’s a suit.
 This sort of contrast calls attention to the wrong components of the outfit.
 Ultimately, you want to look put together, seamless from head to toe, so you can win over the new clients with your top-notch strategy.
 The suit makes you feel confident, and the coordinating belt and men’s dress shoes help you seal the deal.